UtrechtUniversity/DrRods/docs/index.md

 ## find\_hardlinks
 *We have run this program on a system with 70 million replicas.
-Execution time was 12 minutes, internal memory usage 14 GB.*
+Execution time was 12 minutes.*

 iRODS expects data object to be addressable via only a single logical name (which is the combination COLL\_NAME/DATA\_NAME).